flatironinstitute/CaImAn/README.md

         (if errors on plotting use this instead) jupyter notebook --NotebookApp.iopub_data_rate_limit=1.0e10

        ```
-* demo files are also found in the demos_detailed subfolder.
+* demo files are also found in the demos/general subfolder.
 We suggest trying demo_pipeline.py first as it contains most of the tasks required by calcium imaging.
 For behavior use demo_behavior.py

   * /!\ if you want to directly launch the python files, your python console still must be in the CaImAn directory.